docker-archive/classicswarm/docs/swarm_at_scale.md

 ![](images/review-work.jpg)

-The diagram shows the `manager` node is running two containers: `consul` and `swarm`.
+The diagram shows the `manager` node running two containers: `consul` and `swarm`.
 The `consul` container is providing the Swarm discovery service.
 This is where nodes and services register themselves and discover each other.
 The `swarm` container is running the `swarm manage` process which makes it act as